Priyaanu99/sql-data-warehouse-project/README.md

 # 🙌 Acknowledgement

-Special thanks to **Data With Baraa** for the original SQL Server-based tutorial and project inspiration.
+Special thanks to **@DataWithBaraa** for the original SQL Server-based tutorial and project inspiration.

 This repository represents an independent PostgreSQL implementation created for learning and portfolio purposes.